Theodor Aman: Biography

 He died on 19 August 1891 due to a prostate infection.

+Legacy

 In 1908 his home and workshop in Bucharest was converted into the Theodor Aman Museum in dedication to his life and works.
 The museum is one of the oldest memorial museums in Romania and houses a large number of Aman paintings.
-The exhibit ”Theodor Aman — painter and engraver” was inaugurated on March 24, 2011, at the Controceni National Museum.
-The exhibit ”The mysteries of Theodor Aman’s painting,” was inaugurated at the Theodor Aman Museum on December 23, 2014.
+The exhibit "Theodor Aman — painter and engraver" was inaugurated on March 24, 2011, at the Cotroceni National Museum.
+The exhibit "The mysteries of Theodor Aman's painting," was inaugurated at the Theodor Aman Museum on December 23, 2014.

 In 2014, to celebrate the 150th anniversary of the school's founding, Poșta Română issued a commemorative stamp with Aman's likeness.